Sienci-Labs/Resources/new-content/ncfs-sanding-painting-finishing.md

 NOTES

-- Index can be removed as WP creates it based on header.
-I used it to navigate in this doc.
 - I can add pics of cans of stain and finish and more paint if you think that would be helpful
 - Hard to tell how the pics will turn out, as they don't format in the preview on git
 - Wonder if we could do affiliate links with the products, most of the pics I grabbed from online stores (Amazon, etc)

-**Add section** on Epoxy finishing - https://forum.sienci.com/t/how-should-i-finish-this/13995/20<br>

-or should this go into a new/separate page about epoxy design, pouring, sanding, polishing type of thing?
+**Add section** on Epoxy finishing - https://forum.sienci.com/t/how-should-i-finish-this/13995/20 or should this go into a new/separate page about epoxy design, pouring, sanding, polishing type of thing?

 ---